-The $File \Rightarrow Input \, Data$ option will open a new alignment window containing the original data used to calculate the tree or PCA plot (if available).
+The File \Rightarrow Input Data option will open a new alignment window containing the View Change Parat the original data used to calculate the tree or PCA plot (if available).
 This function is useful when a tree has been created and then the alignment subsequently changed.